top of page

 Supervisor: David Rudoler

-Research Interests: Mental health, EDI, sport policy
+Research Interests: Mental health, primary care, physician remuneration.

 Research Methods: Quantitative